CKylinMC/FloatPopup.js/README.md

-# FloatPopup.js
+# FloatWindow.js
-A simple float popup for web with no dependences
+A simple float window for web with no dependences.

+`WIP`